tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@JowelTisso/index.md

 ### introduction

-I am 26 years old self taught android developer and front end developer who loves to write and learn codes and understand the fundamentals of programming.
+I am 26 years old self taught android and front end developer who loves to write and learn codes and understand the fundamentals of programming.
 I belong from Assam and would love to build my career in IT field.

 ## why are you taking this challenge?